pyyupsk/glancy/README.md

 - 🗂️ **Namespace Support**: All items are stored under a unique namespace.
 - ⏱️ **Time-to-Live (TTL)**: You can set an expiration time for stored items.
-- 🗜️ **Compression**: Supports LZW compression for optimizing storage space.
+- 🗜️ **Compression**: Built-in gzip compression for optimizing storage space.
-- 🔒 **Encryption**: AES encryption for secure storage of sensitive data.
+- 🔒 **Encryption**: AES-256-GCM encryption with PBKDF2 key derivation for secure storage of sensitive data.
 - ⚠️ **Error Handling**: Graceful error handling with custom error classes.
 - 📦 **Batch Operations**: Methods to get/set multiple items in a single operation.
 - 🛡️ **Storage Integrity**: Validations and checks to ensure safe storage usage.